Inexpensive Tips for Increasing Property Value Before Selling Your Home

 Clean From Top to Bottom

 When we were planning to put our house up for sale, the main thing we did was to remove as much clutter as possible and clean the house from top to bottom.
-Go through each room and clean it and arrange it as if it were going to be photographed, because it will.
+Go through each room, clean it and arrange it as if it were going to be photographed because it will.
 Baseboards, doors, air vents and windows should be cleaned.
 Make sure it smells good.

 On the outside of the house, we put fresh mulch in the landscaping, pressure washed the house and driveway, and painted the mailbox and post.
 First impressions are everything.
-Our realtor commented that the first thing he noticed was that we had wood stairs instead of carpeted stairs, which is a plus.
+Our realtor commented that he first noticed that we had wood stairs instead of carpeted stairs, which is a plus.
 This was one of the first things we did when we moved in because I hate vacuuming stairs, but it might also increase the chances of a sale.

 Wendy